 Hosgrove paused.
 “Tell him, Katarina, that if he tries anything like that again, we won’t be so gentle.
 We’ll do more than stun and cuff him.”
 He turned to the guards standing by.
 “Return to your posts.”

-Richard shrugged his shoulders once his hands were free.
+Once his hands were free, Richard stretched his back as best he could.
 “What do you want of me?
 Why am I here?”

 “For me, you are the grail, the source,” Hosgrove said.